 - - A rating level on your engagement which is created from a mix of your event attendance, donation history and other interactions with the University.

-We may also seek to obtain new contact details for alumni whom we are not in contact with.
 We continuously review records of alumni to ensure your data is as accurate as possible.
 We may therefore consult alternative publicly available sources in order to do so, e.g. Royal Mail address files, BT phone directories, reviewing job information that you have made available via LinkedIn or Facebook (as per their Privacy Policies), newspaper articles, company websites and other publicly available sources.
 We may use third-party partners to automate this process.

 To ensure that our communications are relevant to you and your interests, we may use tools that help us track whether the emails we send are opened and which links are clicked within a message.
 We may also track website visits and use analytical tools, such as Google Analytics, to use this information to improve our website.